 - 1.8 A neighbourhood development plan (or neighbourhood plan as they are more commonly known) is a development plan document produced for a local area by the relevant town or parish council (in a parished area), or a constituted neighbourhood forum, to guide future development in that area.
-Such plans need to be in general conformity with the strategic policies set out in the Tunbridge Wells Borough Local Plan, as well as consistent with national planning policy. - 1.9 At present, following a successful referendum in February 2018, there is a 'made' (i.e. approved) Hawkhurst Neighbourhood Plan, against which development proposals within Hawkhurst parish are assessed. - 1.10 Details of the Hawkhurst Neighbourhood Plan and others within the borough can be found on the Council's website under Neighbourhood Plans. - 1.11 Further information on the relationship between the Local Plan and neighbourhood plans is set out in Section 4 at Policy STR 10: Neighbourhood Plans.
+Such plans need to be in general conformity with the strategic policies set out in the Tunbridge Wells Borough Local Plan, as well as consistent with national planning policy. - 1.9 At present, following successful referendums, there are two 'made' (i.e. approved) Neighbourhood Plans for the parishes of Hawkhurst and Lamberhurst.
+Within these areas, the respective Neighbourhood Plans form part of the Development Plan under which planning applications are assessed.
+At present, following a successful referendum in February 2018, there is a 'made' (i.e.approved) Hawkhurst Neighbourhood Plan, against which development proposals within Hawkhurst parish are assessed. - 1.10 Details of these Hawkhurst Neighbourhood Plans and others within the borough can be found on the Council's website under Neighbourhood Plans. - 1.11 Further information on the relationship between the Local Plan and neighbourhood plans is set out in Section 4 at Policy STR 10: Neighbourhood Plans.